Edge-Center/reactnative-demo-video-calls/README.md

 }
 ```

-For join to a room you have to set some required parameters to `GCoreMeet.instance.setConnectionParams` and then call `GCoreMeet.instance.connect(reactContext)`
+For join to a room you have to set some required parameters to `ECSession.instance.setConnectionParams` and then call `ECSession.instance.connect(reactContext)`
 <br/>
 Join user to room function from our example application: